-The best way to promote stability and future international support is to create space for a sustained and structured policy dialogue between the de facto authorities, other Afghan stakeholders and the wider region and international community14.
+The best way to promote stability and future international support is to create space for a sustained and structured policy dialogue between the de facto authorities, other Afghan stakeholders and the wider region and international community.

-SECTION 7 Implementation Arrangements
+Implementation Arrangements

 7.1.
 Funding Architecture